ibm-cloud-docs/api-handbook/specification/operations.md

-Each `operationId` value SHOULD be a lower snake case string, with the convention of `<verb>_<noun>` where `<verb>` relates to the nature of the operation, and `<noun>` matches a resource type as it's represented in a path segment.
+Each `operationId` value SHOULD be a lower snake case string, with the convention of `<verb>_<noun>` where `<verb>` relates to the nature of the operation, and `<noun>` matches a resource type as it's represented in the path segment(s) for the operation and corresponds directly to the way the resource's [schemas are named](/docs/api-handbook?topic=api-handbook-schemas).
 The plurality of the noun MUST agree with the number of resources operated on.
 For example, a `POST /reticulated_splines` operation to create a reticulated spline would have an `operationId` of `create_reticulated_spline`.

 Parent resource types in a path SHOULD be included as qualifiers in the noun used for the `operationId`.
 For example, `DELETE /farms/{farm_id}/barns/{id}` would have an `operationId` of